 Artisan Cardstock - Green, Ivory (Evergreen is darker than what I used from my stash)

 Echo Park Pocket Pages for 4"x 6" cards

 Art Glitter Glue

-Ranger Ink Applicators + sponges
+Ranger Ink Applicator and sponges

-Other supplies needed:
+Other supplies used:

 Adhesive backed 1/4" foam squares